Philippine Statistics Authority

-It is an attached agency of the National Economic and Development Authority (NEDA) for purposes of policy coordination.
-The PSA comprises the PSA Board and offices on sectoral statistics, censuses and technical coordination, civil registration, Philippine registry office, central support and field statistical services.
+It is an attached agency of the Department of Economy, Planning, and Development (DEPDev) for purposes of policy coordination.
+The PSA comprises the PSA Board and offices on sectoral statistics, censuses and technical coordination, civil registration, Philippine registry office, central support, and field statistical services.

-The National Statistician, who is appointed by the President of the Philippines from a list of nominees submitted by a Special Committee and endorsed by the PSA Board Chairperson, is the head of the PSA and has a rank equivalent to an Undersecretary.
+The National Statistician, who is appointed by the president of the Philippines from a list of nominees submitted by a Special Committee and endorsed by the PSA Board Chairperson, is the head of the PSA and has a rank equivalent to an Undersecretary.
 Aside from directing and supervising the general administration of the PSA, the National Statistician provides overall direction in the implementation of the Civil Registry Law and related issuances and exercise technical supervision over the civil registrars as Civil Registrar General.

 The current National Statistician and Civil Registrar General (NSCRG) is Usec.
-Dennis S. Mapa, Ph.D. as appointed by President Rodrigo Duterte.
+Dennis Mapa, Ph.D. as appointed by President Rodrigo Duterte in May 2019.

 History and precursor agencies

 Philippine Statistical System

 Recognizing the need to further enhance the efficiency of the statistical system and improve the timeliness and accuracy of statistics for planning and decision making, the Philippine Statistical System (PSS) was restructured on January 30, 1987.
 The issuance of Executive Order 121 provided the basis for the structure of the decentralized PSS.

-The PSS consist of statistical organizations at all administrative levels, its personnel and the national statistical program.
+The PSS consists of statistical organizations at all administrative levels, its personnel and the national statistical program.
 Specifically, the organizations composing the system included the following: